bcmichael/RNMR-Docs/docs/command/full_command.md

 Format: `LPA`

+Qualifiers: /PRT /TTY /WND /WRT

+Qualifier Defaults: /WND

 Prerequisites: RNMRA only

 Description:
-`LPA` displays a summary of processing buffer parameter values in a pop up window.
+`LPA` displays a summary of processing buffer parameter values.
 These parameters are the latest settings of the pulse programmer, averager, and other spectrometer hardware.
 The exact format of the `LPA` summary varies from spectrometer to spectrometer due to differences in implementation of RNMR-controlled hardware.

 The following buffer parameters are listed in the `LPA` printout: